MahiAlJawad/CustomButtonBuilderPatternModifier-SwiftUI/README.md

     .colorChangingButton(colorChangingPublisher)
 ```

-Benefit of such implement is:
+The benefit of such implementation is:
-> You don't need to supply all the properties as argument during view initialization, you only need to supply what you need.
+> You don't need to supply all the properties as arguments during view initialization, you only need to supply what you need.
 SwiftUI primitive views also follow this approach called chaining.
 When you use `Text("")` they don't ask for `font` or other properties during initialization.